-Copies of our policies and procedures are available for you to see at Playschool on the windowsill, just ask a member of staff.
+Copies of our policies and procedures are available for you to see at Playschool, just ask a member of staff.
 Playschool’s policies help us to make sure that the service provided by Chalke Valley Playschool is a high-quality one and that being a member of Chalke Valley Playschool is an enjoyable and beneficial experience for each child and his/her parents.

 The staff and parents of Chalke Valley Playschool work together to adopt the policies and they all have the opportunity to take part in the annual review of policies.
 This review helps us to make sure that the policies are enabling Chalke Valley Playschool to provide a quality service for its members and the local community

 Our setting has a duty under the law to help safeguard children against suspected or actual ‘significant harm’.
 Our duty of care statement, OFSTED contact details, complaint procedure and other safeguarding documentation can be found on the parents’ noticeboard at Playschool to the right and left of the entrance.
 Our employment practices ensure children against the likelihood of abuse in our setting and we have a procedure for managing complaints and allegations against a member of staff